Traveling With Your Pet

 The USDA requirements for pet health and travel vary widely depending on which state you’re visiting.
 Because of the particular nature of each state’s requirements, the most reliable source of information when researching will be the destination state’s State Veterinarian office.

-The policies of transportation services are finicky and likely to change frequently.
+The policies of transportation services change frequently.
 Because of this, we are unable to provide current airline requirements.
 You will have to research which airlines are currently allowing pets and in what capacity (cabin, cargo, cargo plane, etc.), but it’s often most effective and reliable to communicate with the airline directly.
 Then, on the day of travel, it’s a good idea to contact the airline to make sure the weather is in your pet’s favor; you will also need a back-up plan in case the answer keeps your pet land-bound.

 Professional Pet Transport